blablacar/action-sticky-description/README.md

 ### `message`

-**Required** A message which adds or updates in Pull Request or Issue description.
+**Required** A message that is added or updated in Pull Request or Issue description.

 ## Outputs